Winter Rituals: A Letter to Yourself

 A Ritual to Begin With

-Begin with:
+Begin simply:

-• What you’ve learned this year
+• what you’ve learned this year

-• What you’re ready to release
+• what you’re finally ready to release

-Seal it.
 Tie it with a ribbon.
-Place it somewhere sacred.

-This is your winter altar.
+This becomes your winter altar—

 Surround Yourself with Texture

-Let your space reflect your inner season.
+Let your home reflect your inner season.

 Silk scarves draped over books.